 (2) A reference in a written law or other document or instrument to a cabaret licence may, where the context so requires, be read as if it had been amended to be a reference to a nightclub licence.

-[Clause 7 inserted by No. 73 of 2006 s.
+[Clause 7 inserted: No. 73 of 2006 s.
 104.]

 8. Courses of training and assessments